-An independent team of U.N.-sponsored human rights investigators reported on Monday the military-planned campaign of genocide against Myanmar’s Rohingya people relied on its arms trade with seven nations.
+An independent team of U.N.-sponsored human rights investigators reported on Monday that Myanmar relied on its arms trade with seven nations to fund a military-planned campaign of ethnic cleansing and genocide against its Muslim Rohingya population.

 The U.N.’s Independent International Fact-Finding Mission on Myanmar urged the international community to sever ties with Myanmar’s military and its network of defense contractors in China, Israel, North Korea, the Philippines, Russia, Singapore and Ukraine.

 Panel members recommended in their 111-page report that the U.N.
-Security Council and the U.N.’s 193 member nations immediately impose targeted sanctions against companies run by the military, and to impose an arms embargo, citing at least 14 foreign firms from seven nations that have supplied fighter jets, armored combat vehicles, warships, missiles and missile launchers to Myanmar since 2016.
+Security Council and the U.N.’s 193 member nations should immediately impose targeted sanctions against companies run by the military.
+The report also recommends that nations impose an arms embargo and cites at least 14 foreign firms from seven nations that have supplied fighter jets, armored combat vehicles, warships, missiles and missile launchers to Myanmar since 2016.

-Since then the nation’s military, known as Tatmadaw, has forcibly deported more than 700,000 ethnic Rohingya Muslims to Bangladesh and carried out other extensive and systematic human rights violations against Myanmar civilians in Kachin, Shan and Rakhine states, the panel said.
+The nation’s military, known as Tatmadaw, has in the past several years forcibly deported more than 700,000 ethnic Rohingya Muslims to Bangladesh and perpetrated other systematic human rights violations against Myanmar civilians in Kachin, Shan and Rakhine states, the panel said.

-“The implementation of the recommendations in this report will erode the economic base of the military, undercut its obstruction of the reform process, impair its ability to carry out military operations without oversight and thus reduce violations of human rights and international humanitarian law, and serve as a form of accountability in the short-term,” Marzuki Darusman, a former Indonesian attorney general who chairs the U.N. panel investigating Myanmar, said in a statement.
+“The implementation of the recommendations in this report will erode the economic base of the military, undercut its obstruction of the reform process, impair its ability to carry out military operations without oversight and thus reduce violations of human rights and international humanitarian law, and serve as a form of accountability in the short-term,” said Marzuki Darusman, a former Indonesian attorney general who heads the U.N. fact-finding panel.

-A little more than a year ago, the three independent experts returned from five days in Bangladesh after meeting newly arrived Rohingya refugees from Myanmar’s northern Rakhine State that fled after suffering a campaign of mass killings, rape and destruction in their villages.
+A little more than a year ago, the three independent experts returned from five days in Bangladesh where they met newly arrived Rohingya refugees from Myanmar who had fled from a military-led campaign of mass killings, rape and destruction in their villages.

 The #UN #FFM on #Myanmar urged the intl. community to sever ties w/ Myanmar’s military.
 Revenues from domestic & foreign businesses enhance its ability to carry out gross violations of #humanrights w/ impunity.
 Full report & more: https://t.co/60MmZ77kmT & https://t.co/cBDA4sogJJ